Life saving reel

 The surf life saving reel was a beach life saving apparatus from Australia.

 Lyster Ormsby, Percy Flynn and Sig Fullwood are credited as the inventors of the first life saving reel in 1906.
 (Note: Others claim a similar method had already been invented, or modified by W H Biddell at Bronte who had a reel attached to his Torpedo Buoy pre 1906.
 Other sources state it was Sgt John Bond of Victoria Barracks in Paddington who built the first full sized reel and this was improved on in the same year by Sydney coachbuilder G H Olding.)
 It was used for a display of proper methods to be employed in rescuing on 24 March 1907 and was named the "alarm reel".
 It was then later that year redesigned by G H Olding and was fabricated at GH Olding & Sons coachbuilders using carriage wheels to create the arches of the reel.
 It was a giant reel with rope wrapped around it with a harness at the end.
 The reel rested in a frame that would rest on the sand.
 The life saver would attach the harness to his or her self then swim out to the struggling bather/surfer.
 Once they reached the patient they would attach the patient to the harness and another life saver on the beach would reel them in.
 The life saver in the water would tend to another patient or swim alongside the patient to reassure them if they were conscious or make sure that nothing went wrong if they were unconscious.

-The actual reel and rope would weigh about 50–60 pounds and was officially made part of the surf lifesaving community on Sunday 24 March 1906.
+The actual reel and rope would weigh about 50–60 lb and was officially made part of the surf lifesaving community on Sunday 24 March 1906.
 The reel then was used in the British Isles shortly after being invented.